seanstark/azure-tools/defender-for-cloud/Workflow automation/Enable-NSG-OnSubnet/readme.md

 ## Expected Impact
 There is no expected impact that will occur on exisitng resources when the network security group is created and associated with an existing subnets.
 The nsg created will only have the [default network security group rules](https://learn.microsoft.com/azure/virtual-network/network-security-groups-overview#default-security-rules).

-Furthermore the logic will not evaluate GatewaySubnet, AzureFirewallSubnet, and AzureBastionSubnet subnets since the **Subnets should be associated with a network security group** reccomendation does not evaluate these subnet types.

 Please test appropriately.